Stefouch/sebedius-yearzero-discord-bot/README.md

     * `--fullauto` – Allows unlimited pushes.
 * `panic` – Rolls a random panic effect for the *ALIEN* roleplaying game.

+### Roll Examples

+`roll 4b1g` – Rolls 4 base and 1 gear dice.

+`roll 5b3s Shake-It Off!` – Rolls 5 base, 3 skill dice, named "Shake-It Off!".

+`roll 4b3s2g d10 Uber ROLL --fullauto` – Rolls 4 base, 3 skill, 2 gear dice and a D10 Artifact Die.
+The roll is named "Uber ROLL" and can be pushed any number of times.

+`rolla 8b2s` – Rolls 8 base and 2 stress dice for *ALIEN*.
+Pushing them will add an extra stress die.

+`roll d66` – Rolls a D66 (D6 × 10 + D6).

+`roll 2d` – Rolls two hexahedrons and sums their results.

+`roll res d8 Torches` – Rolls a D8 Resource Die for "Torches".

+`rolla supply 6 Air` – Rolls supply for "Air" with six stress dice and count ones (banes).

+`roll init 1` – Rolls a D6 labelled "Initiative" and adds 1 to the result.

 ### Dice Cap

 The maximum number of dice that can be rolled at once is capped at 42. *(Discord messages have a limited number of characters.)*